quixio/quix-samples/csharp/empty/README.md

-# Empty template
+# Sample template

-[This project](https://github.com/quixio/quix-samples/tree/main/csharp/empty) is an empty template for C# applications in the Quix serverless environment.
+[This project](https://github.com/quixio/quix-samples/tree/main/csharp/empty) is a template for developing C# Quic Samples.

 ## How to run